 Tutanota’s free plan gives 1GB of data which is sufficient for a normal user.
 However it has limited support, but far better than ProtonMail.
 The free plan also has one calendar accessibility.
 I will suggest choosing the Premium plan as it only costs €1.20 per month and it is very considerable against the market standard.

 Premium plan has enough features for a professional if he doesn’t want to store email for a long time because storage capability is 1GB only.
 The impressive offer with Tutanota is that it also provides add-on storage if required.
-By paying €2.40 per month, you can add 10GB monthly in your account.
+By paying €2.40 per month, you can add 10GB monthly to your account.

 If additional features such as Whitelabel needed, users can book from the official website.
 Also, add the encrypted contact form “Secure Connect” to your website.
 Remember, the extra features will cost you money, so be away from that if not necessary.
 In the ProtonMail vs Tutanota comparison, the lead goes to Tutanota with respect to price.